Shingirai98/Digital-Factorial-Summer-/Readme.md

 ## File Structure
-* Dockerfile :
+* Dockerfile : document that contains all the commands a user could call on the command line to assemble an image
-* factorial-digits.py :
+* factorial-digits.py : source code to run calculate the sum of the factorial digits
-* Readme.md :
+* Readme.md : File contains information about other files, how to run the program and the requirements
-* requirement.txt :
+* requirements.txt : Libraries required to run the program

 ## Requirements